SatriaNadirakhma/SatriaNadirakhma/README.md

 ## 🧑‍💼 Professional Summary

-- 3+ years of experience in UI/UX design and front-end development.
+- 3+ years of experience in Graphic Design
+- 1+ years of experience in Front-End Developer
 - Skilled in translating business requirements into engaging digital products.
 - Adept at collaborating with cross-functional teams to deliver high-quality solutions.
 - Strong attention to detail and a commitment to continuous learning.